zhwang0/carbon-globe/README.md

   Beck et al., 2018.
 CC BY 4.0.
   Data: https://figshare.com/articles/dataset/6396959/2

-*Additional layers and harmonization details will be documented in the dataset card.*

----

 ## Benchmarks
 We provide reproducible baselines covering classical sequence models, knowledge-guided emulators, and recent transformer variants: